Hiking Boya Lake - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 Description

-The lake itself supports a healthy population of rainbow trout, which thrive in the cold, clean water.
-These fish provide excellent angling opportunities for those who bring appropriate gear and hold valid British Columbia fishing licenses.
+The lake supports a healthy rainbow trout population, which thrives in the cold, clean water.
+Fishing is a legitimate draw for many visitors, though you'll need a valid British Columbia fishing license.

 Water Activities